-Renal impairment is associated with an increased risk of cardiovascular disease (CVD) in HIV-positive individuals, according to data from a large observational cohort study published in the online edition of infecciosas.No term illnesses newspaper five-year follow-up, over a fifth of people with severely impaired renal function developed cardiovascular disease in comparison with less than 2% of subjects with normal renal function.
-Even taking into account the age and the side effects of antiretroviral drugs, the severely impaired renal function remained associated with cardiovascular disease, with higher rates among 30 and 40%.
+Renal impairment is associated with increased risk of cardiovascular disease (CVD) in individuals HIV positive, according to data from a large observational cohort study published in the online edition of the Journal of Infectious Diseases.
+Within five years of follow-up, more than one-fifth of people with severely impaired renal function developed cardiovascular disease compared with less than 2% of individuals with normal renal function.
+Even taking into account the age and side effects of antiretroviral drugs, severely impaired renal function remained associated with cardiovascular disease, with rates increasing by 30 to 40%.

-"In this large and heterogeneous cohort of HIV-positive individuals found a strong association between cardiovascular events and centrally awarded advanced levels of renal impairment, the authors write.
-"The high CVD rates observed in older subjects with mild renal impairment to moderate and highlight the need to strengthen the monitoring and the search for effective preventive measures to combat and prevent the worsening of renal function and consequent CVD in aging population seropositive ".
+“In this large and heterogeneous cohort of HIV-positive individuals we found a strong association between cardiovascular events and centrally adjudicated advanced levels of renal impairment, write the authors.
+“The high rates of CVD observed in older individuals with mild to moderate renal impairment and underline the need to intensify follow-up and the search for effective prophylactic measures to combat and prevent worsening renal function and consequent CVD in the aging of the HIV-positive population. "

-The relationship between the deterioration of renal function and cardiovascular disease is well established in the general population.
-However, studies examining the relationship between the kidney and cardiovascular diseases in people living with HIV tend to be small and the ratio of the estimated glomerular filtration rate (eGFR) - a marker of renal function - and cardiovascular disease has been underexplored.
+The relationship between worsening renal function and cardiovascular disease is well established in the general population.
+However, studies to analyze the relationship between kidney and cardiovascular disease in people living with HIV have tended to be small and the relationship between estimated glomerular filtration rate (eGFR) - a marker of renal function - and cardiovascular disease. little explored.

 To remedy this shortcoming knowledge, the data collection researchers about the adverse events of anti-HIV drugs have created (D: A: D), a study designed from a substudy to determine the relationship between the evaluation of renal function by eGFR and cardiovascular disease.
 The study D: A: D involves eleven large observational cohort in America, Europe and Australia.